 LLNL has a mission of strengthening the United States’ security through development and application of world-class science and technology to enhance the nation’s defense; reduce the global threat from terrorism and weapons of mass destruction; and respond with vision, quality, integrity, and technical excellence to scientific issues of national importance.

-The WCI organization provides foundational capabilities to a broad range of national security missions and ensures the success of the strategic nuclear deterrent into the future.
-Following the strong tradition of multidisciplinary team science, WCI nurtures an exceptional workforce and effectively partner with stakeholders to achieve national security impact.
+The SD (formerly WCI) organization provides foundational capabilities to a broad range of national security missions and ensures the success of the strategic nuclear deterrent into the future.
+Following the strong tradition of multidisciplinary team science, SD nurtures an exceptional workforce and effectively partner with stakeholders to achieve national security impact.

 UCNL plays a central role in providing leadership, management, and stewardship of the three UC affiliated national laboratories while informing The Regents and the UC President of national laboratory compliance and performance issues.
 The UCNL mission is to advance the research, education, and public service mission of the University of California by ensuring the long-term health and vitality of UC-affiliated national labs as centers of world-class science, technology, and innovation solving the world’s greatest challenges.

 Templates are provided for both the expression of interest and proposal submission.
 Please use the form below to submit both.

 Please note the following important elements of the proposal:

 - Diversity, equity, and inclusion: LLNL and UC recognizes and supports the benefits of having diverse and inclusive scientific, engineering, and technology communities and fully expects that such values will be reflected in the composition of all committees and proposal teams.
 LLNL and UC welcomes proposals in response to this call from all qualified and eligible UC faculty and Lab staff.